 As the requirement for renewable energy continues to grow – due to growing domestic use, increased electric vehicle uptake, and industrial transition – the insufficiency of many electric grid systems will become an ever more apparent barrier to renewable energy uptake at scale.

 The problem in decarbonizing the industry is that energy transition pathways are not yet clearly defined.
 Things are changing – fast.
 Air pollution and environmental pollution in various forms continue to degrade our ecosystems.
 We strain our land and resources as never before.

 Manufacturers have scaled up solar photovoltaic modules and other renewable energy technologies, thereby reducing their costs in recent years.
 Industry, by comparison, lags far behind.
 Less innovation and cost reduction have taken place in this arena, with the majority still relying on fossil fuels or natural gas, so the path forward is far less clear.

-Using alternative fuels such as zero-carbon electricity to generate the high temperatures required for the processes in the target sectors would be difficult.
+Using alternative fuels to generate the high temperatures required for the processes in the target sectors would be difficult.
 It would need significant changes made to the furnace design.

 Industrial processes are highly integrated, so any change to one part of the process would have a knock-on effect and require further changes.
 Since production facilities have long lifetimes, changing processes would require extensive (and costly) rebuilds or retrofits.

 Energy is central to industry decarbonization.
 Completely decarbonizing the industrial processes in the main industrial sectors will, of course, have a major impact on the energy system.

 Research by McKinsey estimates that it would require around 25-55 EJ per year of low-cost, zero-carbon electricity.
-At present, in a business-as-usual world, the industry only needs 6 EJ per year.
+In a business-as-usual world, the industry only needs 6 EJ per year.
 It is clear that decarbonization would lead to a significant increase in long-term electricity requirements.